 This infographic design tutorial will help you stop making those pesky design mistakes that leave your infographics unshared.

-Designing an infographic is pretty easy when you have the right tools on hand, such as templates and content blocks.
+Designing an infographic is pretty easy when you have the right tools on hand, such as an infographics template and pre-designed content blocks.
 But there are always some design aspects that non-designers might find hard to grasp.

 To help you out, we have put together this infographic design tutorial with do's and don’ts so you can avoid making your visual look like an eyesore.

 By the end of this article, you’ll be able to create stunning infographics that drive engagement and traffic, and improve your overall brand image.

 Is it meta to create an infographic about our infographic tutorial?
 You decide.
 But if you love a one and done type of article, you can check out our infographic summary of this post below.

 Or keep on scrolling for a detailed explanation of each step, complete with examples!

 Need to create stunning infographics in a few minutes?

 The first part of our infographic tutorial is all about text and visual balance.
 The essence of an infographic lies in its visual quality—it is not meant to be a written essay inside an image.